 Clearances Around a Kitchen Island

 Before we get into clearance dimensions, we need to set some ground rules.
 Typically, countertops overhang the cabinets by 1″ – 1.5″.
 This puts the countertop edge past the cabinet door and cabinet knobs/handles.
-The clearance dimensions are the minimum requirements from the one face to another, whether that’s a countertop edge or the handle of a refrigerator.
+The clearance dimensions are the minimum requirements from one face to another, whether that’s a countertop edge or the handle of a refrigerator.

 Walkways around the kitchen island should be a minimum of 42″ wide, and 48″ is usually better.
-An aisle with a dishwasher should be at least 45″ wide, so that traffic can still pass when the door is open.
-Aisles with a refrigerator should have 36″ clear minimum from the handle to the island.
+An aisle with a dishwasher should be at least 45″ wide so that traffic can still pass when the door is open.
+Aisles with a refrigerator should have a 36″ clear minimum from the handle to the island.

 Kitchen Island Seating Dimensions